rust-lang/rfcs/text/0000-min-rust-version.md

-Implementing this functionality hopefully will allow us to close the long-standing debate regarding whether MSRV bump is a breaking change or not and will allow crate authors to feel less restrictive about bumping their crate's MSRV. (though it may be a usefull convention for post-1.0 crates to bump minor version on MSRV bump to allow publishing backports which fix serious issues using patch version)
+Implementing this functionality hopefully will allow us to close the long-standing debate regarding whether MSRV bump is a breaking change or not and will allow crate authors to feel less restrictive about bumping their crate's MSRV. (though it may be a useful convention for post-1.0 crates to bump minor version on MSRV bump to allow publishing backports which fix serious issues using patch version)

 Note that described MSRV constraints and checks for dependency versions resolution